A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-for any test function $\phi$ with some conditions, where $\|V_t\|$ is the mass measure of $V_t$, and $\widetilde{\boldH}_V$ is the modified generalized mean curvature vector (see Definition \ref{def.4.1} or \ref{def.4.2} in Section \ref{formulation} for the details).
+for any non-negative test function $\phi$ with some conditions, where $\|V_t\|$ is the mass measure of $V_t$, and $\widetilde{\boldH}_V$ is the modified generalized mean curvature vector (see Definition \ref{def.4.1} or \ref{def.4.2} in Section \ref{formulation} for more detail).
 Note that the inequality \eqref{1.1.4} is for the case of dynamic boundary conditions (in the case when $\sigma$ is finite and positive).
 For the case of Dirichlet boundary conditions ($\sigma\to0$), if we consider the singular limit of Allen-Cahn equations under some assumptions, especially the one \eqref{3.1.9.2} (see Subsection \ref{exis.assmp.diri} of Section \ref{existence}), then we may have that the second term of the right-hand side in \eqref{1.1.4} vanishes as $\sigma\to0$.
-Accordingly, the inequality \eqref{1.1.4} is a natural condition for a formulation of a Brakke flow in the case of both Dirichlet and dynamic boundary conditions.
-In this analogy, we see that the mass $\|V_t\|$ of $V_t$, the measure $\alpha$, and the function $\tilde{\boldv}_b$ roughly correspond to the measure $\mathcal{H}^{n-1}\lfloor_{M_t}$, the measure $(\sin\theta)\mathcal{H}^{n-2}\lfloor_{\partial M_t}\otimes\mathcal{L}^1_t$ where $\otimes$ is the product of measures which is exactly defined in Definition \ref{def.prod} of Section \ref{prelim}, and $\mathcal{L}^1_t$ is the 1D Lebesgue measure on $\mathbb{R}$.
-Here we refer to the work of Kasai and Tonegawa \cite{KT}; they proved the local-in-time regularity results for the varifold solutions in $\mathbb{R}^n$ satisfying the inequality similar to \eqref{1.1.4}.
-Hence it makes sense to consider \eqref{1.1.4} as a weak formulation of mean curvature flow.
+In this analogy, we may see that the mass $\|V_t\|$ of $V_t$ and the measure $\alpha$, roughly speaking, correspond to the measure $\mathcal{H}^{n-1}\lfloor_{M_t}$ and the measure $(\sin\theta)\mathcal{H}^{n-2}\lfloor_{\partial M_t}\otimes\mathcal{L}^1_t$, respectively, where $\otimes$ is the product of measures which is exactly defined in Definition \ref{def.prod} of Section \ref{prelim} and $\mathcal{L}^1_t$ is the 1D Lebesgue measure on $\mathbb{R}$.
+In addition, $\tilde{\boldv}_b$ can be seen as the velocity vector of $\partial M_t$ on $\partial \Omega$.
+As we mentioned before, only to have the Brakke's inequality \eqref{1.1.4} is not sufficient for us to give the notion of a Brakke flow with Dirichlet or dynamic boundary conditions.
+As for the final comment of this paragraph, we refer to the work of Kasai and Tonegawa \cite{KaTo}.
+They proved the local-in-time regularity results for the varifold solutions in $\mathbb{R}^n$ satisfying the inequality similar to \eqref{1.1.4} and, hence it makes sense to consider \eqref{1.1.4} as a weak formulation of mean curvature flow.